openebs/website/website/src/blogs/storage-infrastructure-as-code-using-openebs.md

 author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 tags: Containerised Storage, DevOps, Kubernetes, OpenEBS, Stateful Applications
 date: 29-06-2017
 excerpt: With a vision to become de-facto block storage choice for stateful container applications, OpenEBS brings out many unique features to the open source storage space.
+not_has_feature_image: true
 ---

 With a vision to become de-facto block storage choice for stateful container applications, OpenEBS brings out many unique features to the open-source storage space.
 One of the unique features that I talk about in more depth in this blog is “how storage platform builders and storage platform users can manifest their requirements as code using OpenEBS”.